kiboschool/course-c4s-writing/src/communicating-for-success/final-assessments.md

 1) **A personal statement (250 - 500 words)** that tells the application committee:
   - Who you are.
-  - Why this project important to you.
+  - Why this project is important to you.
   - What skills you possess to make this project successful.

 2) **A proposal for your digital literacy project (500 - 1000 words)** that tells the application committee: